By Oliver Lyttelton | The Playlist September 25, 2012 at 12:01PM

 The bargain bins of the world are littered with attempts to make films for the whole family.
 Making something that will please young kids, grandparents, and everyone in between (a four-quadrant hit, as studio types call it) is a tough nut to crack.
 But one of the most enduring family favorites of the last few decades is one that, against the odds, managed to thrill audiences, make them laugh, and make them swoon: Rob Reiner's "The Princess Bride."

-"), it's a fairy tale (allegedly a rediscovered classic by one S. Morgenstern), which involves the long-thwarted love between Princess Buttercup and her childhood sweetheart Westley, taking in Cliffs of Insanity, Rodents of Unusual Size and one Spaniard's search for the man who killed his father.
+Based on the novel by screenwriter William Goldman ("Butch Cassidy & the Sundance Kid," "All the President's Men"), it's a fairy tale (allegedly a rediscovered classic by one S. Morgenstern), which involves the long-thwarted love between Princess Buttercup and her childhood sweetheart Westley, taking in Cliffs of Insanity, Rodents of Unusual Size and one Spaniard's search for the man who killed his father.

 The film took fourteen years to make it to the big screen, and the effort was worth it, as the film remains a total delight, genuinely romantic, quietly moving, exciting and consistently hilarious.
 The film was released in theaters on September 25, 1987 -- twenty-five years ago today -- and to mark the occasion, we've collected up five facts you may not be aware of about Reiner and Goldman's family classic.
 Read on below.